ZhuangLab/storm-analysis/doc/source/parameters.rst

   Units are microns.

 * **z_step** - The z step size for finding the optimal z value when using the 3d model.
-If this is not specified it defaults to 1.0nm.
+If this is not specified it defaults to 1 nanometer.
 Units are microns.

 3D-DAOSTORM
 -----------